YsoSirius/windfarmGA/README.md

 It requires a predefined number of turbines, a uniform rotor radius and an average wind speed per wind direction.
-If required it can include a terrain effect model, which downloads an 'SRTM' elevation model a 'Corine Land Cover' raster automatically.
-The elevation model is used on the one hand to find mountains and valleys and to adjust the wind speeds accordingly by 'wind multipliers' and on the other hand to determine the air density of a certain height.
-The land cover grid including an elevation roughness value is used to re-evaluate the surface roughness and to individually determine the wake-decay constant for each turbine.
+If required it can include a terrain effect model, which downloads an 'SRTM' elevation model and a 'Corine Land Cover' raster automatically.
+The elevation model is used to find mountains and valleys and to adjust the wind speeds accordingly by 'wind multipliers' and to determine the air densities at rotor heights.
+The land cover raster with an additional elevation roughness value is used to re-evaluate the surface roughness and to individually determine the wake-decay constant for each turbine.